ahurta92/ams562-notes/lectures/6/classes1.rst

     };

 Here we define a simple type :code:`X` with no members.
-The class defintion needs to declare all of the classes members inside the scoped braces of the class
+The class definition needs to declare all of the classes members inside the scoped braces of the class

 .. code-block:: cpp